Ultrametric analogues of Ulam stability of groups: Preliminaries

 So cohomology vanishing gives rise to splitting and conjugacy results.
-The Schur--Zassenhaus Theorem is proven this way: one first reduces to the case where $N$ is an elementary abelian $p$-group, and then uses the fact that if $Q$ has order coprime to $p$, then $\HH^n(Q; N) = 0$ for all $n \geq 1$.
-The following lemma strengthens this:
+The Schur--Zassenhaus Theorem is proved this way: one first reduces to the case where $N$ is an elementary abelian $p$-group, and then uses the fact that if $Q$ has order coprime to $p$, then $\HH^n(Q; N) = 0$ for all $n \geq 1$.
+The following lemma strengthens this last step:

 \begin{lemma} Let $\Gamma$ and $N$ be finite groups, with $N$ a $\Zpk$-module, and $\nu_p(|\Gamma|) \leq l \leq k$.
-Let $H := p^l \cdot N$, which is a characteristic subgroup of $N$.
-Then, whenever $G$ is a group containing $N$ as a normal subgroup, for every homomorphism $\Gamma \xrightarrow{\f} G/H$, the homomorphism $\Gamma \xrightarrow{\of} G/N$, obtained by composing $\f$ with the quotient map, lifts to a homomorphism $\ff : \Gamma \to G$.
+Let $H \coloneqq p^l \cdot N$, which is a characteristic subgroup of $N$.
+Then, whenever $G$ is a group containing $N$ as a normal subgroup, for every homomorphism $\Gamma \xrightarrow{\f} G/H$, the homomorphism $\Gamma \xrightarrow{\of} G/N$, obtained by composing $\f$ with the quotient map, lifts to a homomorphism $\ff \colon \Gamma \to G$.

 Moreover, if they exist, any two lifts of $\f$ are $N$-conjugate. \end{lemma}

 \begin{remark} Note that a lift of $\f$ is also a lift of $\overline{\f}$, but the converse need not hold.
 The first part of the lemma only guarantees the existence of the latter, and the second one is a statement about the former. \end{remark}